petrsmid/newpecunia-bitcoin-exchange/Readme_BeforeDeploy.txt

 - when deploying to a cluster
 	- always use multi-node cluster implementation for LockProvider
-	- reimplement BalanceService - the substracting of the balance must be replicated through the cluster

 - create account on BitStamp
 	 - add some money to it